Define a solid foundation for the digital transformation of the front end of your business.

 Your teams must understand the benefits of working together and be committed to doing so.

 Creating formal processes for target setting and knowledge sharing between sales and marketing is vital.
-After initial cross-departmental meetings to establish goals, ensure you schedule regular meetings to plan campaigns and review results to optimise the process further.
+Schedule regular reviews to resolve stalls, update stage criteria, and retire outdated content.

 2. Persona Development